-After LOI submission, Satterberg staff may reach out to organizations with additional questions, such as asking to submit financial information.
+As part of our review process, Satterberg staff may reach out to organizations with additional questions, such as asking to submit financial information.

-Step Three: Notification
+Step Three: Notification and Site Visit

 Please refer to the Core Support timeline for dates of expected decisions.
 If an organization has questions about the status of its LOI, please contact Satterberg Foundation staff.